physx-is-fun/C-tutorial/pointers.md

 # Pointers

+## Pointers

-Pointers: Pointers in C are easy and fun to learn.
+Pointers in C are easy and fun to learn.
 Some C programming tasks are performed more easily with pointers, and other tasks, such as dynamic memory allocation, cannot be performed without using pointers.
 So it becomes necessary to learn pointers to become a perfect C programmer.
 Let's start learning them in simple and easy steps.
 As you know, every variable is a memory location and every memory location has its address defined which can be accessed using ampersand (&) operator, which denotes an address in memory.

-What are pointers? : A pointer is a variable whose value is the address of another variable, i.e., direct address of the memory location.
+## What are pointers?

+A pointer is a variable whose value is the address of another variable, i.e., direct address of the memory location.
 Like any variable or constant, you must declare a pointer before using it to store any variable address.
 The general form of a pointer variable declaration is:

     type *var-name;